Frequently Asked Questions

 For example, I could provide you dietary shifts to help reduce inflammation, but what if your stress levels are significantly high and the foods I suggest aren’t easily accessible to you?
 Most likely the dietary shifts won’t be enough, unless we address the other aspects of your life too.
 That is essentially what I do as an Integrative Nutritionist - I consider all aspects of your life and work with you beyond just your symptoms using evidence-based scientific research to come up with a plan customized to your individual need(s).

-• As a non-diet Heath at Every Size (HAES) practitioner, I do not work with intentional weight loss or dieting.
 I have strong, heartfelt respect and compassion for folks who feel like they need to lose weight for “health reasons” or to feel better about themselves…because this is what diet culture - and society, in general - tell us.

 Unfortunately, diets and intentional weight loss don’t work long-term for most people…and what’s worse…diet culture/dieting makes people blame themselves when they can’t lose weight or can’t keep it off.
 (Interesting Fact: It’s not your fault and has nothing to do with you willpower, motivation, determination, etc.)